Let’s Talk About High Cholesterol

 Statins

-Statins are the most frequently prescribed cholesterol medication, according to the American Heart Association.
+Statins are the most frequently prescribed cholesterol medication, according to the AHA.
 They prevent cholesterol from forming in the liver and can lower LDL cholesterol and triglycerides, as well as raise HDL cholesterol.

 Studies have shown just how effective statins are.
-In the Jupiter Trial, with more than 15,000 patients, statins lowered LDL cholesterol by 50 percent, reduced the risk of stroke by 48% and heart attack by 54%, among other positive benefits.
+In the JUPITER trial, which included 17,802 men and women, rosuvastatin (sold under the brand name Crestor) lowered LDL cholesterol by 50% and reduced the risk of stroke and heart attack by 48% and 54%, respectively, compared to a placebo.

-Statins are not recommended for pregnant women or people with liver disease.
+Statins are not recommended for people with liver disease because they can cause damage to this organ (though this is rare).
 They also may not be effective for everyone.
 Frequently, people with existing heart disease who can’t get their cholesterol low enough with statins alone may be prescribed additional medications.

 Constipation